gdamdam/awesome-decentralized-web/README.md

 * [CacheP2P](https://github.com/guerrerocarlos/CacheP2P) - a distributed caching platform.
 * [Cryptosphere](https://cryptosphere.io/) - an open-source P2P web application platform for decentralized, privacy-preserving software.
 * [Holochain](https://github.com/holochain/holochain-proto) - a validating monotonic DHT backed by authoritative hashchains for data provenance.
+* [Filecoin](https://filecoin.io/) - a decentralized storage network based on IPFS, powered by a blockchain and a native token. `Whitepaper`
 * [instant.io](https://instant.io/) - Streaming file transfer over WebTorrent.
 * [OnionShare](https://onionshare.org/) - hosts the selected files as a hidden service on the user's computer
 * [ORC](https://orc.network/) - the Onion Router Cloud, a distributed, anonymous, object storage platform owned and operated by all of us.